springload/slack-harvest/README.md

 The bot options can be configured in `config/default.json`.
 You'll need a webhook URL, which you can get from `https://[account].slack.com/services/`.

-You'll also need Harvest API credentials.
-Those are in the UPM under 'Harvest Bot User'.
+You'll also need Harvest API credentials (store them safely away from git/GitHub, eg. in a password manager).

 ### TODO
 * [ ] Get Public Holidays from an API and respect them.
 * [ ] Humanise the message some more "tom, dick __and__ harry"
-* [ ] Handle leave, scrum, other calendar events with a nice integration?
+* [ ] Handle leave, other calendar events with a nice integration?
-* [ ] Open source it (eventually)

 ## Installation